 Also during this time period, the graduate program was reshaped to become a national leader.
 A rich array of seminars has been offered by the graduate program, including those in American politics, comparative politics, international relations, political theory, political economy, political psychology, human rights, and political methodology.

 The 1980s and 1990s saw a recommitment to interdisciplinary instruction within the department: faculty taught interdisciplinary courses in a variety of fields such as women’s studies, African and Afro-American studies, environmental issues, and political psychology.
 The department's internship program expanded beyond just the Capitol to offer students unique internship opportunities working for political campaigns, advocacy groups, and local government.
 Faculty members continued to receive teaching awards at both the college and university level, both for graduate and undergraduate instruction.

 Into the 21st Century

 The department continues to be an award-winning and innovative leader in exploring new methodologies, political economy, and raising critical perspectives about politics in the United States and throughout the world.
-Graduate students continue to excel in their path-breaking research, and the department has pioneering undergraduate programs at the University, including our writing-enriched curriculum and Bachelor of Arts/Master of Public Policy (BA/MPP) in Political Engagement (with the Humphrey School of Public Affairs).
+Graduate students continue to excel in their path-breaking research, and the department has pioneering undergraduate programs at the University.
 Our faculty prepares to tackle “big data” and to urge students – as citizens – to confront the vital issues of the day.